Friday, May 31, 2024

 Rain

-The female red belied woodpecker goth hungry early.
+The female red belied woodpecker got hungry early.
 A brown thrasher checked to see if food had been delivered.
 It had not.
 I was too chilly and the air was too wet.
+The roses bowed under the weight of water.

 Friday, May 17, 2024